egranata/aria/docs/index.markdown

 ## What is Aria?

+Welcome to Aria.
 Aria is a modern, dynamic scripting language.
-It is meant to be a "sweet spot" language, easy to pick-up and enjoyable to use.
+It is meant to be a "sweet spot" language, easy to pick-up and with a good balance between ease of use, safety, and flexibility.
+Aria's design choices help you build great programs quickly.

-It provides a familiar C-style syntax, with a feature set inspired by well-beloved languages such as Python and Rust.
-It comes with little ceremony and a focus on getting stuff done.

-The standard library, while simple, has enough basic features to get you started on interesting problems.
+Aria offers:
+- modern, safer error handling based on algebraic data types;
+- a memory safe by default approach, leveraging the Rust ecosystem under the hood;
+- a flexible programming model, with an intuitive module system, optional type checks enforced at runtime, and composition as the building block of code reuse.

+Aria has a simple yet usable standard library, with date/time handling, networking, file system access, JSON support and more.

 Aria is currently only supported on Linux.
 Contributions for other operating systems are welcome and encouraged!

 ## A Taste of Aria

 Aria is easy to learn.
 Here's a [quick example](https://github.com/egranata/aria/examples/github_user.aria) that fetches data from a web API and prints the result.
+In this example, Aria fetches user data from GitHub’s API and prints the number of public repositories for a given user.
+This shows how simple it is to interact with external APIs and handle dynamic data in Aria.

 ```aria
 # github_user.aria